AI LAB: Experimentation = Relevancy

 Building on Experiment 3, I prompted the agent to generate accessibility annotations using a prescribed structure and methodology to evaluate efficiency and accuracy.

-Application: v0 by Vercel
+AI app: v0 by Vercel

 This experiment marked my first deliberate accessibility review using assistive technology on a live interface.
 As someone primarily focused on front-end design, this was an opportunity to move beyond structural assumptions and validate decisions through real interaction.

-Application: v0 by Vercel
+AI app: v0 by Vercel

 Recreates a system-based lodging page in live code using v0, then introduced dynamic traveler-specific modules to test layout mechanics and interaction behavior.

-Application: v0 by Vercel
+AI app: v0 by Vercel

 ux pilot logo